Starting Piano Lessons

 Hopefully these questions have made you sit up and think.
 With any luck I've pointed out some stuff you hadn't thought of, in which case, you're welcome!
 If you're waaaaaaay ahead of me, good for you!

-So, if you're ready to go for it, follow this link to book your piano lessons
+Now, if you're ready to go for it, follow this link to book your piano lessons